Beit Awwa: 1967, aftermath

 The population in the 1967 census conducted by the Israeli authorities was 1,468.
 After the 1967 six day war Beit Awwa was completely destroyed.
 Moshe Dayan claimed the destruction was carried out under the orders of an officer who wished to expel the residents, Brigadier General Uzi Narkiss claimed the credit for the action.

-The two prominent clans of Beit Awwa are Masalmea and Sewiti.
-The latter migrated to the area from ar-Ramtha, Jordan.

 Its total land area is 470 dunams, 30% of it lands before 1948; due to the town's proximity Green Line hundreds of dunams are a part of modern-day Israel.

+Economy

+Beit Awwa is among the Hebron Governorate locations where almonds are cultivated.

+Population

+The two prominent clans of Beit 'Awwa are Masalmea and Al Swaty.
+The Al Swaty clan relocated to the region either from ar-Ramtha, Jordan, or, according to another account, from what is today the northern West Bank, passing through the Judean Lowlands.
+The Masalmea family originated from Beit Jala.